AidenHuen/Keras-Text-Classifier/README.md

-# fastTextCLF
+# Model
-FastText Classifier with Keras
+two model created by Kears
+1.Fasttext with word embedding
+2.mixture model with RNN and CNN